 System replacement estimates are free as long as we do not have to diagnose your old system first.
-We offer expert air conditioning system replacement with a NATE certified lead installer overseeing every job from start to finish.
-We either replace the existing refrigerant lines or flush them with dry nitrogen to remove oil and contaminants.
+We offer expert air conditioning system replacement with the owner, Marty Singer, overseeing every installation.
+Most larger companies delegate installations to the most junior employees who are on their way to becoming technicians.

 Air conditioning FAQ

 Q My air conditioner periodically needs to have refrigerant (freon) added.
 Is this normal.

 A No, it is not normal.
 If you periodically need refrigerant added, your air conditioner, has a leak.